 Postdoctoral Scholar Position

-We are inviting applications for postdoctoral scholar positions in the area of graphene optoelectronics and microfluidics.
+We are inviting applications for postdoctoral scholar positions with a dual responsibility of cleanroom management (Micro Device Laboratory) and nanomaterial research in the area of large-area growth of transition metal dichalcogenides (TMDs) and other 2D-materials.
 Applicants should have a recent Ph.D in closely related fields with extensive hands-on experience with a broad range of technologies including design, modeling, nanofabrication and characterization.
 Strong nanofabrication experience is required.
-Prior experience with graphene and carbon nanotubes or micofluidcs (devices and materials) is highly preferred.
-Furthermore, knowledge in material physics of graphene is required.
-Familiarity with characterization equipment such as SEM, XRD, AFM and Raman spectroscopy is also required.
+Prior experience with TMDs and graphene (material growth and optoelectronic device fabrication) is highly preferred.
+Furthermore, knowledge in material physics of TMD and graphene is required.
+Familiarity with characterization equipment such as HRTEM (SAED), XPS, SEM, XRD, AFM and Raman/PL spectroscopy is also required.

 The appointment is contingent upon evidence of completion of the Ph.D.
 The postdoctoral scholar position is awarded initially for a 1 year period, and may be renewed in 1 year increments for additional years.
 Interested individuals should send C.V., bibliography, a statement of career interest, and a list of three references (and contacts) to [email protected].

 We are looking for Ph.D. candidates in the area of nanotechnology and nanomaterials.
 The candidates will investigate fundamentals, nanofabrication and characterization techniques of 1D and 2D materials and their nanostructures.
 We are also looking for master’s students who are interested in participating in research opportunities.

 Interested individuals should send C.V., official transcript and TOEFL/GRE scores to [email protected] When applying to the graduate program (Department of Mechanical Engineering) at Stevens Institute of Technology, also indicate desire to work with Professor EH Yang.